 - Lunch time is from 12:30pm to 1:20pm. - Please ensure you inform the class teacher/ office if your child is being collected by someone else.
-We are unable to release your child to another adult without this communication. - The children need a water bottle, lunch (unless having school dinner), reading book and spelling book every day. - Prescribed medicines to be taken to the office. - For HT1, PE will be on Monday and Thursday.
+We are unable to release your child to another adult without this communication. - Please also ensure you inform the class teacher/ office if you are happy for your child to walk home on their own. - The children need a water bottle, lunch (unless having school dinner), reading book and spelling book every day. - Prescribed medicines must be taken to the office. - For HT1, PE will be on Thursday and Friday.
 Children should wear their PE kit to school on these days.
-Swimming will be catch up sessions for children who have not already completed the required stages.